VentreTech/gatsby-starter-hero-blog/content/posts/2017-10-07--people-will-forget/index.md

 ---
-title: People will forget what you said, people will forget what you did
+title: People will forget what you said, people will remember what you did
 category: "sayings"
 cover: photo-1489900464632-5f5907edda24.jpg
 author: greg lobinski